loblab/docker-multi-linux/README.md

 <Ctrl-P>, <Ctrl-Q>       # Quit a container, don't use 'exit'
 mlx restore              # Restore all systems from current images, i.e. 'init' status
 ```

+## Tips

+- You can use you home directory in every container, it auto mounted
+- Working directory in containers is current directory in host
+- If you 'exited' a container, the container will stop, you have to start it again, e.g. docker start debian9
+- mlx se: for short/simple commands, output to screen
+- mlx pe: for time cost jobs, output to log files as running in parallel
+- mlx download: use it only when you need to force update the system images

 ## History